docker-flow/docker-flow-proxy/articles/swarm-mode-listener.md

 Next, we'll create the [swarm-listener](https://github.com/vfarcic/docker-flow-swarm-listener) service.
 It is companion to the `Docker Flow: Proxy`.
 Its purpose is to monitor Swarm services and send requests to the proxy whenever a service is created or destroyed.

-Please note that the assumption is that Swarm manager nodes are labeled as `type == manager`.
-If you're running these examples on your own Swarm cluster, make sure that all manager nodes are labeled.
-An example command to label a node would be `docker node update --label-add type=manager node-1`.

 Let's create the `swarm-listener` service.

 ```bash